ganesh42shrma/csv2graph/csv2graph/README.md

 ## 📥 Sample CSV Files

-To help you get started quickly, we provide sample CSV files.Download the Sample CSV zip File and extract and upload the CSV file.
+To help you get started quickly, we provide sample CSV files.
+Download the Sample CSV zip File, extract it, and upload the CSV file.

 ---